Serving the greater Auckland Area since 1988

 You will see this is a lot less frightening than a Notice to Fix.
 I simply do not understand why Councils have not elected to use this, but have instead gone straight to a Notice To Fix, all I can suggest is that when you apply for a CCC, include a letter specifically requesting that IF they decide not to issue the CCC, they give you a section 95A reponse and NOT a Notice to Fix.
 Hopefully that might work.
 The obvious advantage of the section 95A letter is that it does not require you to do anything.

 But if that doesn't work, and you get a Notice to Fix, you do not have many options.
-You can appeal to the Department of Building and Housing if you think the Notice is way over the top.
+You can apply for a Determination (from MBIE) if you think the Notice is way over the top.
 An obvious example is them telling you to reclad the whole house when you are dammed sure there is little, if anything wrong with it.
 Your only other alternative is to abide by the Notice To Fix - and they have the power to fine you large amounts if you don't.

 Okay, that all sounds a bit scary, what are the other alternatives?
 The most obvious one is to simply sell the house (if that is what you are trying to do) "As is, where is".
 In other words, take a drop in value and move on.
 There are plenty of buyers out there confident they can get a CCC.
 Let them.
 And let me say it again: Do NOT fall into the trap of assuming getting a CCC is just a formality and therefore sign an agreement making you responsible for doing it!